Skhi-Bridges/Matrix-Magiq/README.md

 ## ✨ How to Use ✨

 Matrix Magiq will guide you through an immersive RPG experience.
-You'll create a personalized character, embark on quests, and make choices that shape your journey towards self-improvement.
-The AI companion will provide insights, challenges, and support along the way.
+The AI companion will provide insights, and support along the way.

-## 🤝 Contributing 🤝

-We welcome contributions from the community!
-Please review the [AGPL3 License](LICENSE) for guidelines on how to contribute to this project.

-## 📜 License 📜

-This project is licensed under the GNU Affero General Public License (AGPL3).
-See the [LICENSE](LICENSE) file for details.

 ## 📬 Contact 📬

-Have questions or need support?
-Reach out to us!

 * **Email:** [skhibridges@skhibridges.com](mailto:skhibridges@skhibridges.com)